 In 2006, Bowyer was driving in both Sprint Cup and Xfinity Series.
 In his rookie Sprint season, best result was third place at California Speedway while in the Xfinity Series took third place overall, after one race win.
 In the Truck series again entered only two races but managed to secure a maiden win in the race at Texas Motor Speedway.

 In 2007 Bowyer concentrated mainly on the Sprint Cup and results were much better.
 He scored his first win at New Hampshire, had many Top 10 finishes to take third place in the final standings.
 After the victory at New Hampshire, he became only the 15th driver to win a race in all of three NASCAR Series.
 That year he also entered some Xfinity events and scored two wins to finish 12th in the standings.

-Nationwide Series champion
+Nationwide Series champion in 2008

 For the 2008 campaign, a driver of Richard Childress Racing competed in two series for a full time.
 In Sprint Cup, he won the race at Richmond and took fifth place at the end of the season while in Xfinity he became a champion.
 He has won only one race that year, at Bristol, but was in good form through the most of the year and, at the end, he was 21 points ahead of Carl Edwards.

 After the pretty good season, Bowyer decided to switch his focus in 2009 primarily on Sprint Cup Series.
 Driving a Chevrolet Impala he finished 15th overall what was quite below the expectations.
 He finished 4th at Daytona 500, what is the result he has repeated in 2010 and still stands as his best at the famous track.
 The same year he entered 12 Xfinity races and scored two wins, at Daytona and Dover.